 St. Louis style spareribs; or baby backs

-2 tablespoons light brown sugar (I use dark brown)
+2 Tbsp light brown sugar (I use dark brown)

-1 tablespoon chili powder (use your favorite, if your chili powder is hot you may want to use 2 teaspoons)
+1 Tbsp chilli powder (use your favourite, if your chilli powder is hot you may want to use 2 teaspoons)

 Mix dry ingredients thoroughly.
 You can add more seasoning to your cure, but since I was going to use a rub, I wanted to keep this basic and just increase the sweetness.

 In a small bowl combine the ingredients.
 Apply the rub into both sides of the meat and press in.
 You can smoke/ cook at this time, or wrap tightly in plastic wrap, place in a bowl, refrigerate for 2 to 8 hours.

 *Note: I did not use salt in this rub for the cured ribs.

 Apply about ⅔ of the cure to the meaty side of the ribs, and the remaining cure on the bone side.
 Place in sealable plastic bags.
 If the ribs are cut, they will fit in the gallon size bags.
 If uncut, you will need to use the 2 gallon size bag, and you may be able to fit two racks per the 2 gallon size.